MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 As you go through this tutorial, you will also be making commits after completing milestones. **This is a requirement, you must make a commit whenever the tutorial prompts you**.
 This not only further enforces best practices for software engineering, but also will help you more easily figure out where a bug originated from if you break your progress up into discrete, trackable chunks.

+When prompted to commit, you'll see a sample commit message.
+Feel free to use your own message, so long as it clearly and concisely covers the work done.

+Lastly, the commit prompts in this tutorial should be the **minimum** amount of times you commit.
+If you want to do more commits, breaking your chunks into even smaller chunks, that is totally fine!

 # Getting Started: User Narratives & Wireframes

 If you are not familiar with [Reddit](https://www.reddit.com/), navigate there now and explore this internet wonderland.
 Check out its [history](https://en.wikipedia.org/wiki/Reddit#History) if you like.
 It was founded by Alexis Ohanian --- now an investor in Make School.
 Sweet!